skip to content

 We held a flagship conference at the University of Ghana in September 2023 to disseminate the results of the collaboration so far with colleagues and students in Ghana and beyond.

 We have also been assisting the University of Ghana's teaching programme in classical languages by arranging an online course for postgraduate students.
-We plan to extend this provision next year and to begin to work together to produce translations of Greek and Latin texts into local African languages.
+Languages remain one of the biggest barriers for access for African students seeking entry into UK and US graduate programs in Classics and this strand of the project is designed to fill that gap.
+Rosanna Omitowoju, who leads this strand of the project with Daisy Belfield Santos, plans to extend this provision next year and to work together with her Ghanaian students to produce translations of Greek and Latin texts into local African languages.

 Postdoctoral and other funding

 We have also funded a post-doc who is working on a Ghanaian philosopher (a former enslaved person) who wrote philosophical treatises in Latin.
 Stephen Oppong Peprah, who completed an MPhil in Cambridge and a PhD in Prague will be a Bye-Fellow at Girton college for 2022-3 and will provide assistance to the project while working on his own research on Anton Wilhelm Amo (c.
 1703-1759).
 Amo was perhaps the first African to study in a modern European University.
-Until recently, Amo’s scholarship, especially his philosophy, was unheard of or marginalised.
+Until recently, Amo’s philosophy was little known.
 The motivation behind Stephen’s research on Amo is to make his philosophical works accessible to a wider audience, especially Ghanaian students and researchers.

 We also funded a Visiting scholarship for Michael Asante from Ghana who came for over a moth to stay at Clare Hall.
 He delivered the 2023 Equality, Diversity and Inclusion lecture this year to the Faculty of Classics on Global Classics in Africa, and disseminated his research more widely to students and staff alike.